 Students interested in construction management career training in Texas can look to a few public universities.
 These postsecondary institutions offer bachelor's and master's degrees.
 Applicants to a master's degree program may need to have earned a minimum of a bachelor's degree in architecture or engineering.
 Certificate programs, which may require as few as 15 or as many as 36 credit hours, are also available.
 Read on to learn about some of the schools in Texas for construction management education as well as the programs available.

-Located in Brownsville, The University of Texas at Brownsville was founded in 1991.
-The student population at the college in 2011-2012 was 14,918 (13,878 undergraduate) while the student-faculty ratio was 20:1.
+Located in Brownsville, the University of Texas Rio Grande Valley, formerly known as the University of Texas at Brownsville was founded in 1991.
+The student population at the college in 2017-2018 was 28,644 (24,678 undergraduate) while the student-faculty ratio was 19:1.
 The College of Science, Mathematics, and Technology has certificate program for Construction Technology- Green Building.
 The curriculum is 36 hours and includes courses such as introduction to construction industry, construction estimating, forms and foundations, and energy efficient building design.

 The University of Texas at El Paso

 El Paso is home to The University of Texas at El Paso (UTEP).
 During the 2017-2018 school year, the student-faculty ratio at UTEP was 20:1 and the student population was 25,151 (21,464 undergraduate).
 Students who want to participate in The Master of Science in Construction Management program must have a bachelor or master degree in engineering or architecture.
 The program is 30 hours long and construction management, construction law and ethics, construction safety, construction methods, and construction internship are some of the courses in the curriculum.
 UTEP's College of Engineering also offers a Graduate Certificate in Construction Management.
 The required courses in the 15-hour program are construction management, construction cost analysis and bidding, English-Spanish for construction managers I and II, and construction internship.

 University of Texas at San Antonio